Virus infections near 500,000 as health systems buckle

 China’s cases have slowed, with only 67 new cases reported, all recent arrivals.

-The leaders of the Group of 20 largest economies were holding a special video conference to better coordinate a response to the pandemic, amid criticism that the world’s wealthiest countries have not taken cohesive action.
-The conference was being chaired by Saudi Arabia’s King Salman.
+The leaders of the Group of 20 largest economies held a special video conference to better coordinate a response to the outbreak, amid criticism that the world’s wealthiest countries have not taken cohesive action.
+The conference was chaired by Saudi Arabia’s King Salman.

-As the virus spreads into new territory, many countries took drastic measures.

-India on Thursday began enforcing the world’s largest coronavirus lockdown, trying to keep its 1.3 billion people indoors.
-In neighboring Pakistan, a caseload of nearly 1,100 infections propelled government efforts to persuade the country’s more than 200 million people to stay home.

 Long reported from Washington, Rising reported from Berlin.
 Associated Press journalists around the world contributed to this report.